therealzella/IDS706_Final_Project_FA24/README.md

 ## AWS deployment
 1. Link to Access the APP: http://44.235.173.244:8501/
 2. To deploy to AWS using IaC, reference the ec2-template.yaml file for infrastructure details and use AWS CloudFormation to provision resources.
+3. For security reasons and to prevent misuse, the API key is not included in the deployment; to run the text analysis functionality, the API key can be added locally, and the Dockerfile can be built and executed offline.

 ## Docker Container
 1. The Dockerfile defines the containerization process by using a lightweight Python 3.9-slim image.
 It installs necessary dependencies, copies the application code and a startup script (start.sh), and exposes ports 8000 and 8501 to run the application.